rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm --save-dev install eslint-plugin-react
 {{< /highlight >}}

-Now we can use the react plugin and specify our first rule, which says that we have to specify `PropTypes` for our components.
+Now you can use the react plugin and specify your first React rule, which says that you have to specify `PropTypes` for your React components.

 *.eslintrc*